Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 Province: Newfoundland & Labrador

-If you thought that there aren’t any fjords that could rival the ones in Norway, then think again.
-Gros Morne National Park was declared a UNESCO World Heritage Site in 1987 for its incredible beauty that spans more than 1800 square kilometres and one of its most spectacular parts are its deep, glacial fjords.
+If you thought that there weren’t any fjords that could rival the ones in Norway, then think again.
+Gros Morne National Park was declared a UNESCO World Heritage Site in 1987 for its incredible beauty that spans more than 1800 square kilometres and one of its most spectacular parts is it's deep, glacial fjords.

 The fjords are nothing like you would expect to see in Canada and one of the best ones to visit is Western Brook Pond.